I’ll never forget my first group project at Johns Hopkins.

 It’s natural to feel like a superstar if you’re the only person in your immediate circle with a college degree, but if your inner circle is made up of MD’s and PhD’s, let’s face it – you’ll feel like a slacker.

-I’m constantly looking for a way to get to the next level (and there is always a next level): That’s why over the past year alone, I’ve invested at least $10,000 in courses and mentorship / group programming, and thousands of hours into learning.
+I’m always looking for a way to get to the next level (and there is always a next level): That’s why over the past year alone, I’ve invested at least $10,000 in courses and mentorship/group programming, and thousands of hours into learning.

-If you don’t find yourself inspired by the people around you, ask yourself: what can I do to change those circles?
-How can I find my tribe?
+If you don’t find yourself inspired by the people around you, ask yourself: what can I do to shift those circles?
 How can I invest in myself to benefit from the learning and teachings of those who have taken paths that I aspire to?

 We just sent you an email.
 Please click the link in the email to confirm your subscription!